Text consolidated by Valsts valodas centrs (State

 assign aid.

-11. In relation to other made and completed initial investment
+other implemented and completed initial investment projects of

-projects of the capital company for the implementation of which
+activities and for the implementation of which aid was received,

 a) title of the project;